digitalocean/doctl/README.md

     for {
         droplets, resp, err := client.Droplets.List(opt)
         if err != nil {
-            return err
+            return nil, err
         }

         // append the current page's droplets to our list for _, d := range droplets {
             list = append(list, d)
         }

-       // if we are at the last page, break out the for loop if resp.Links.IsLastPage() {
+        // if we are at the last page, break out the for loop if resp.Links == nil || resp.Links.IsLastPage() {
             break
         }

         page, err := resp.Links.CurrentPage()
         if err != nil {
-           return err
+            return nil, err
         }

         // set the page we want for the next request opt.Page = page + 1
     }

-    return nil
+    return list, nil
 }
 ```